FrontEndDev-James/Strive-Fitness-App-iOS/README.md

   -   Added the long awaited HUD for existing user frames
 ## Version 1.3 (Last Major Update)
   - Expanded the profile frame
+  - Adjusted the HUD icons
+  - Added more profile settings
   -